Advertisement

 Light Van / Ute

 Perfect for small moves, courier deliveries, and trades.
-Drives like a car, parks anywhere, requires only a standard car licence.
+Drives like a car, parks anywhere.

 Medium Rigid (MR)